RakenduR/RakenduR/README.md

 - ⚡ Fun fact: ...
 -->

 Welcome to my Github portfolio.
-This is where I share the projects I have done as part of my learning journey.
-Feel free to look around and dont forget to star if you like it 😊
+This is where I share the projects I have done as part of academics, self learning, group projects or hobby.
+Feel free to look around and dont forget to starif you like it 😊

 #### About Me